thdb-theo/Polynomial/README.md

 # Polynomials 0.1

-Support of Polynomial of degrees > 100.
+Support of Polynomial of degrees up to 100.
 Supports root-finding, derivative and more.

 Plotting requires that matplotlib and numpy are installed.